-02 Days Machu Picchu Tour – One of the best options to get to Machupicchu is through the sacred valley of Moray by vehicle and then go to Machupicchu and spend the night in Aguas Calientes before visiting Machu Picchu.
+2 Days Machu Picchu Tour with Moray Salt Mines Maras – The best option to get to Machupicchu is to go via Moray by vehicle and then go to Machupicchu and spend the night in Aguas Calientes

 Explore Moray’s wonderful circular agricultural terraces, with their complex irrigation system and balconies, and have a great activity to explore Inca sites before reaching Machupicchu via the Sacred Valley of Ollantaytambo.
 Enjoy the best holidays in Peru and the lost city of the Incas.

-This morning we will pick you up from your hotel to begin your fantastic tour.
-First, we drive to the Moray agricultural terraces sitting high on a plateau.
+At 07:30, we will pick you up from your hotel to begin your fantastic tour.
+First, we drive to the Moray agricultural terraces on a plateau.
 Moray allows you to explore parts of the western side of the Urubamba Valley.
 On this trip, you can learn about agriculture, textiles, and the history of the Inca Empire.
 Perfect place to explore unconventionally to discover the Inca culture.